SCOREC/meshFields/docs/pumiFieldNotes.md

 - adds {set|get}NodeValue
 - implements Field::project and Field::axpy by calling wrapper version defined in apfFieldOf.cc

+MixedVectorField
+- doc string apfMixedVectorElement.h
+  > Fields with vector shapes are a bit peculiar, in that
+  > the shapes functions are vectors but the dof holders are
+  > scalars.
+Hence the need for this Mixed class.
+An example of
+  > such fields are Nedelec fields.
+- used for Nedelec shape functions

 {Scalar|Vector|Matrix3x3}Field
 - can be instaniated